whitehole07/space-structure-fem/README.md

 );
 ```

-# How to import
+# How to import it
 1. From MATLAB, go to **New** > **Project** > **From Git**.
 2. In the **Repository path** field, paste the following link: `https://github.com/whitehole07/space-structure-fem.git`.
 3. Finally, click on **Retrieve**.

 You are all set.

-# Building the structure
+# How to use it: Building the structure
 This solver is based on three basic elements:
 1. **Nodes**
 2. **Beams**